-- ICE vehicle prices were provided by BCAG and are inclusive of costs for configurable options and taxes. - Battery Electric 35'/40' and Fuel Cell Electric 35'/40' prices are from the 2022 CA State Contract Bus Pricing Report plus the annual PPI and tax (7.25%). - Battery Electric 35'/40' prices include \$50K for extended battery warranty & \$120K for configurable options. - Fuel Cell Electric 35'/40' prices include \$11k for extended fuel cell battery warranty & for \$120K configurable options. - Electric Cutaway price is based on the CA State Contract and also includes \$50K for extended battery warranty & \$75K for configurable options and tax (7.25%). - BEB battery capacity and range will improve, but the cost will remain stable due to economies of scale. - Annual costs were not adjusted for inflation. - Costs for retrofits or bus conversions are not included because BCAG does not plan to convert any ICE buses to battery electric powertrains.
+- ICE vehicle prices were provided by BCAG and are inclusive of costs for configurable options and taxes. - Battery Electric 35'/40' and Fuel Cell Electric 35'/40' prices are from the 2019 CA State Contract Bus Pricing Report plus the annual PPI and tax (7.25%). - Battery Electric 35'/40' prices include \$50K for extended battery warranty & \$120K for configurable options. - Fuel Cell Electric 35'/40' prices include \$11k for extended fuel cell battery warranty & for \$120K configurable options. - Electric Cutaway price is based on the CA State Contract and also includes \$50K for extended battery warranty & \$75K for configurable options and tax (7.25%). - Fuel Cell Cutaway price is estimated from the battery-electric cutaway price + \$100,000 for fuel cell components (based on comparable costs for fuel cell trucks) and also includes \$11k for extended fuel cell battery warranty & \$75K for configurable options and tax (7.25%).
+No such vehicle exists on the market today. - BEB range will improve, but the cost will remain stable due to economies of scale. - The battery capacity will continue to increase, but the cost will not increase or decrease. - Annual costs were not adjusted for inflation. - Costs for retrofits or bus conversions are not included because BCAG does not plan to convert any ICE buses to battery electric powertrains.